 Buddy the Book loves when you read his stories, but he also loves when you WRITE your own.

 Because Buddy the Book is, well, a book, it makes perfect sense to include some sort of writing activity to follow the story.
 From this basic concept, I immediately started coming up with more and more ideas.

 I realized that if the story led into a writing workshop, the participants would obviously need some sort of booklet to write their story in.

 Imagine yourself as a book.
 What would be the most interesting story that you would share?

 Each participant could imagine what they would be like if they were a book like Buddy.
 Then, they could write their story in a booklet that is shaped as a book character.
 The booklet could have legs and moveable arms and be fully customized by each participant.

-It all worked out beautifully in my head.
 Now, I just had to validate it and ensure that I was not spending too much time or money on something that brought no value.